stablestud/adsorber/README.md

 * Continue if no backup has been created, overwriting the existing one.

 ## Settings:
+To add or remove sources edit the `soures.list` file which is created after the installation of Adsorber.
 You can edit e.g., the path of the crontab installation etc, in `adsorber.sh`
 To change the content of <strong>placed</strong> files go to:
 * `bin/systemd` to edit the systemd files which are installed then as a service. <br/>You may want to run `àdsorber.sh install --systemd` afterwards.
 * `bin/cron` to edit the crontab.
 Run `adsorber.sh install --cron` afterwards to apply the changes.
 * `bin/components` to edit the header and the 'title' of the hosts file modified by Adsorber.

 ## Todo for future releases

 * Add simulate option